o1-labs/proof-systems/book/specifications/kimchi/template.md

 ```admonish
 The public input is expected to be passed in the first `Public` rows of the registers table.
 ```

+The following constants are set:

+* `EVAL_POINTS = 2`.
+This is the number of points that the prover has to evaluate their polynomials at.
+($\zeta$ and $\zeta\omega$ where $\zeta$ will be deterministically generated.)
+* `ZK_ROWS = 3`.
+This is the number of rows that will be randomized to provide zero-knowledgeness.
+Note that it only needs to be greater or equal to the number of evaluations (2) in the protocol.
+Yet, it contains one extra row to take into account the last constraint (final value of the permutation accumulator).
+(TODO: treat the final constraint separately so that ZK_ROWS = 2)

 The prover then follows the following steps to create the proof: